aylinsgl/sg-phrase-cross-decoding/README.md

 ## About

+Epoched data can be downloaded [here](https://www.dropbox.com/scl/fi/001hjyw0r9lf6ezuynv5t/Archive.zip?rlkey=xhmini6w1xg30rjqvbh7u1xe5&st=lqpvfcra&dl=0)

-Epoched data is stored in data/SceneGrammarEEG.zip Once downloaded and unzipped you have access to eeg epoch and ica files for each participant:
+Once downloaded and unzipped you have access to eeg epoch and ica files for each participant:

     .